 Dark Roasted Coffee

-Green coffee beans go through different stages during roasting.
+Green coffee beans go through different stages during roasting before becoming a dark roasted coffee.
 Coffee seeds are the seeds of a fruit from a tropical evergreen shrub called Coffea arabica.
 When the green beans from these seeds are roasted it turns brown.
-The roasting process gives dark roast coffee it's familiar look and brings out it’s deep, rich flavors.
+The roasting process gives dark roasted coffee it's familiar look and brings out it’s deep, rich flavors.

 In the first phase of the roasting process, the Mailard reaction begins, a chemical reaction where coffee starts to turn brown.
 This happens at around 150°C/302°F. During the Maillard reaction, gases including carbon dioxide, and water vapor create an internal pressure.
 The bean turns pale to tan to light brown.

 This event is known as first crack with the increases of carbon dioxide and water vapor pressure causing a break in the cell walls of the beans, making a popping sound.
 As the roasting continues, the structure of the coffee bean continues to change and melanoids continue to develop.
 Melanoidins are commonly present in foods that have undergone some browning, such as barley malts, bread crust, bakery products and coffee.
 As well as changing the color of the beans, they contribute to the final mouthfeel of dark roasted coffee.